chen7david/account-manager/README.md

 # account-manager
-Handles all authentication and account recoveries processes.
+Handles all authentication and account recovery processes.

 ### Broadcast